akka/akka-projection/docs/src/main/paradox/jdbc.md

 As of version 1.1.0, the schema for PostgreSQL and H2 databases has changed.
 It now defaults to lowercase table and column names.
 If you have a schema in production, we recommend applying an ALTER table script to change it accordingly.

 Alternatively, you can fallback to the uppercase format.
-You will also need to set `akka.projection.jdbc.offset-store.table` to uppercase, as this setting is now defaulting to lowercase.
+You will also need to set `akka.projection.jdbc.offset-store.table` as an uppercase value, as this setting is now defaulting to lowercase.

 ```hocon
 akka.projection.jdbc.offset-store {